Board of Directors

 Heather is a native New Mexican with an interest in social and policy issues affecting women and children.
 She has a M.A. degree in U.S. History from the University of New Mexico and is completing a PhD in U.S. legal and policy history from the University of Minnesota.
 Heather came to Crossroads as a volunteer writer for the newsletter and fell so in love with the work she decided to join the team full time.
 In her role at Crossroads Heather is responsible for compliance requirements for our housing program, client files, facilities, office management, data management and many other administrative details.
 She likes dinosaurs and spends her free time catering to the whims of her beloved dog.

 A Pacific Northwest Native, Clarissa moved to New Mexico and joined the Crossroads family in 2016.
 She has an MA in Journalism from DePaul University and BA in English from Utah State University.
-As the Administrative Assistant at Crossroads, Clarissa is responsible for maintaining client files, onboarding new staff members, and providing general administrative support.
+In her role at Crossroads, Clarissa oversees all communication and marketing content, including the agency’s social media channels, website, and quarterly mailings.
+She is also responsible for on-boarding new staff members and providing administrative support to the Executive Director and CFO.
 Clarissa has always been drawn to work in the non-profit sector and is excited to be part of an organization dedicated to transforming individual lives in the community.
 In her free time, she enjoys doing freelance writing projects, finding new ways to incorporate green chile into her cooking, and spending quality time with her new husband and yellow lab puppy.

 As an Encore Fellow, Lisa brings over 25 years of technical program management experience from Intel Corporation along with a proven track record of solving challenging business problems and leading through change.
 She came on board with the aim of strengthening the work being done in service to the mission of the organization through use of a structured approach to drive sustainable efficiency and effectiveness improvements as our agency experiences role transitions and expansion.
 Lisa strives to add value during her fellowship in a way that makes a lasting positive impact to others.
 In her free time, she can often be found exploring the local bike trails or enjoying nature.

-As the Resource Development Assistant, Dalilah is responsible for community outreach, special event coordination, recruiting and training community service workers, handling all in-kind donations, and serves as the Chair of the Crossroads for Women Fundraising Committee.
-She came on board as a VISTA Volunteer through the AmeriCorps program and has a passion for ensuring that all women and children throughout the state have the equitable support needed to break the cycles of poverty, incarceration, and stigmatization.
+As the Community Engagement Coordinator, Dalilah is responsible for the agency’s volunteer program, community outreach, special event coordination, recruiting and training community service workers, handling all in-kind donations, and serves as the Chair of the Crossroads for Women Fundraising Committee.
+She started at Crossroads as a VISTA Volunteer through the AmeriCorps program and has a passion for ensuring that all women and children throughout the state have the equitable support needed to break the cycles of poverty, incarceration, and stigmatization.
 With a BA in Sociology from the University of New Mexico, she works to create solidarity in a community where a beautiful and celebrated life for each of our clients is possible.

 Elizabeth Alonso, Clinical Director, The Crossroads, LISW